Algorithmic aspects of rotor-routing and the notion of linear equivalence: Introduction

 \subsection{Basic notations}

-Throughout this paper, \emph{digraph} means a strongly connected directed graph, where multiple edges are allowed, but there are no loops.
+Throughout this paper, \emph{digraph} means a directed graph, where multiple edges are allowed, but there are no loops.
+We will almost always assume our digraphs to be strongly connected.
 For a digraph $G$, $V(G)$ denotes the set of vertices, and $E(G)$ denotes the set of edges.
 For a directed edge $\overrightarrow{uv}$, $u$ is the \emph{tail}, and $v$ is the \emph{head}.
 The multiplicity of the edge $\overrightarrow{uv}$ is denoted by $d(u,v)$.
 We denote the set of out-neighbors (in-neighbors) of a vertex $v$ by $\Gamma^+(v)$ ($\Gamma^-(v)$), the out-degree (in-degree) of a vertex $v$ by $d^+(v)$ ($d^-(v)$).

 For a digraph $G$ and vertex $w\in V(G)$ a \emph{spanning in-arbores\-cence} of $G$ rooted at $w$ is a subdigraph $G'$ such that $d^+_{G'}(v)=1$ for each $v\in V(G)-w$, and the underlying undirected graph of $G'$ is a tree.